If you only have one day in the Grand Canyon, what should you do?

 Since the Grand Canyon is so large and different travelers have different interests, we have several itineraries to choose from.
 Whether you are visiting the Grand Canyon on a quick day trip or have a full day to spend here, get suggestions on the best things to do with your time.

 We have visited the Grand Canyon multiple times over the past 20 years.
-Tim and I recently hiked the Grand Canyon rim-to-rim (North Rim to South Rim) and Tyler and I have hiked the Grand Canyon South Rim to South Rim.
+Tim and I recently hiked the Grand Canyon rim-to-rim (North Rim to South Rim) and Tyler and I have hiked the Grand Canyon South Rim to South Rim (also called rim-to-river-to-rim).
 We have been here during the hot summer months and during the busy Christmas holiday season.
 We have lots of great information to share with you.

 Let’s get started.